 A programmer once told an interesting story about legacy(outdated) systems.

 A certain transport company in the 2000s still used its own computer system developed in the 90s, based on Cobol (Cobol is a programming language created in 1959).
 To manage and maintain that product, they had an expert Cobol programmer on staff who modified the software for years, rewriting and adding code to the original program.
 But when this employee retired, the company couldn’t find another person to fill that role.
 No one could keep the software running.
 Nobody could even understand the code after so many years of modifications and additions by one person.
+What is a legacy system?

 Any technological solution based on outdated elements with respect to current technology (either software or hardware) is considered a legacy system.
 These legacy systems are often highly customized due to years and years of patching and modifications, making them complex and maintenance-costly in practice.
 And in a business with such low margins as freight forwarding, any possibility of saving costs must be considered.

-91% of the companies think that their overall expenses have increased by using legacy systems
+What are the problems of legacy systems?
+91% of the companies think that their overall expenses have increased by using legacy system

 The problems that arise from the use of legacy systems are many and quite severe.
 From the difficulty of its maintenance and the very high specialization required, to the impossibility of making these systems compatible with current standards.
 This means, for example, that a legacy system may not be able to communicate with a current cloud-based SaaS service.
 Or that it cannot accept an XML data format because when it was created, this format simply did not exist.